Are your holding tanks smelling bad too?

 Go for a Sunday Drive

 Go for a twenty to thirty-minute ride and allow the salt, ice, and water solution to slosh around in the tank.
 Find a nice twisty windy road if you can.
-Otherwise, turn plenty of corners and do a lot of stops and start driving.
+Otherwise, turn plenty of corners and make a lot of stops and start driving.
 Imagine the solution sloshing around in the tank and how you can drive to promote the water sloshing around!
 Within reason, of course.
 You don’t want stuff flying out of the cupboards!
 Then go dump and flush the tank.
 Again, depending on how bad the tank is, it may take a couple more treatments of soaking and then salt scrubbing the tank, but with some patience and persistence, you will be able to get the tank clean.

 This will have the effect of scrubbing the bottom and walls of the tank.
 It is best if you do this after you have soaked the tank at least once to soften the crud on the bottom of the tank.
 Don’t use pelletized water softener salt.
 It won’t work.
 We want the sharp edges of the coarse salt to help scrub the tank’s walls and floor.

 How to prevent it, flush the tanks properly.

 It’s as simple as flushing your tanks properly.
 That’s it.
 Properly flushing the tank rinses all the crud and mess out of your tanks and will keep your level sensors working.
 It has the lovely benefit of stopping your holding tanks from smelling, making your RV’ing experience so much more enjoyable.